ludius0/0-9-number-guesser/README.md

 Goal of this remake was create neural network without third-party frame-work and try it on my own.
 It wasn't easy, because there is big possibilities how to build neural network.
 And I had to learn concepts as grant-descent (and slope) & cost functions (+ headaches with numpy shapes of arrays), but it is done and I am happy and proud I was able to build it.
 It really helped me with low-level understanding of neural networks, because before with frameworks it was't so obvious and I wasn't able to do with them and ended up confused.
 Also my cousin recommended to learn git, so I also used with developing this Neural Network and updated this repo.

+Also it's pretty interesting as each time, when I start this neural network, which pattents will pick up.
+Also I recommend to draw bigger digits or draw similiar like form mnist dataset.
+Image get shrink (28x28) and convert it to numpy array.